luizslongo/procgen-flow-matching/README.md

 ## Acknowledgements

 - Prof. Elder Rizzon Santos (UFSC) for advising the thesis;
+- Brandon Joseph Smietana for helping come up with this idea;
 - The Iosys team for GPU infrastructure access (devbox with 3× RTX 3090 Ti).